Kaycee is an exotic pet owner experienced in working with a variety of non-domesticated animals.

 - Blue Buffalo Wilderness Chicken

 On the other hand, for best results with a raw or whole prey diet, you will need to get your hands dirty and order whole ground rabbit and day-old chicks online, from websites such as MyPetCarnivore or others.
-Starting a colony of dubia roaches, crickets, and mealworms will also help tremendously as these insects can get expensive to repeatedly buy every week when fed daily.
+Starting a colony of dubia roaches, crickets, and mealworms will also help tremendously as these insects can get expensive to repeatedly buy every week for daily feedings.

 Behavior and Personality